Ulta Beauty (NASDAQ:ULTA) Releases Quarterly Earnings Results, Beats Expectations By $0.06 EPS

 Analysts Set New Price Targets

-A number of research firms have commented on ULTA.
-Robert W. Baird reduced their target price on Ulta Beauty from $580.00 to $560.00 in a report on Friday.
-Citigroup cut their price target on Ulta Beauty from $510.00 to $460.00 in a research note on Friday.
-Credit Suisse Group lifted their price target on Ulta Beauty from $535.00 to $580.00 and gave the stock an “outperform” rating in a research note on Friday, March 10th.
-Barclays lifted their price objective on Ulta Beauty from $548.00 to $636.00 and gave the stock an “overweight” rating in a research report on Friday, March 10th.
-Finally, Argus lifted their price objective on Ulta Beauty from $530.00 to $600.00 and gave the stock a “buy” rating in a research report on Friday, March 31st.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating, sixteen have given a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus target price of $545.76.
+ULTA has been the topic of several research analyst reports.
+Loop Capital lowered their target price on Ulta Beauty from $535.00 to $490.00 in a research note on Friday.
+Oppenheimer lowered their target price on Ulta Beauty from $575.00 to $540.00 in a research note on Friday.
+Stifel Nicolaus lowered their target price on Ulta Beauty from $525.00 to $475.00 in a research note on Friday.
+UBS Group upped their price target on shares of Ulta Beauty from $590.00 to $640.00 in a research note on Thursday, May 11th.
+Finally, Citigroup dropped their price target on shares of Ulta Beauty from $510.00 to $460.00 in a research note on Friday.
+One analyst has rated the stock with a sell rating, five have given a hold rating, sixteen have issued a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $545.76.

 Ulta Beauty Company Profile